UPPMAX/install-methods/bioinfo/GenomeThreader/GenomeThreader-1.7.4_install-README.md

 #### Make utility scripts available in PATH

-We need to add the `bin/` utility scripts directory and `doc/` to PATH, that's the PATH adjustment.
+We need to add the `bin/` utility scripts directory and `doc/` to PATH.
 The `mklink.sh` usage is a script from the bin directory, and `findemptyoutfiles.sh` is a script from doc.

     OPATH="$PATH"
     export PATH="$PWD/bin:$PWD/doc:$PATH"